samus-io/tablab-steps/steps/UQDjJs6B5wJY8rq7ZevxRcT6jRgw4FYQZ44/en/README.md

 ## Recommended security approaches

 * After installing software, carefully **review and remove unnecessary files** to minimize potential information disclosure.
 Default installation files such as documentation, configuration samples, and outdated scripts can reveal sensitive details about the system, software version, or internal structure, making them a target for attackers.
 * If deletion of these files is not feasible, **restrict access through the web server configuration** to prevent exposure via HTTP requests.
-This limits public access while retaining the files on the server or container for internal use:
+This limits public access while retaining the files on the server or container instance for internal use:

   @@TagStart@@apache